jnozzi/cocoadev.com/markdown/NonMVCDesign.md

 I haven't got a good mental picture of your architecture, unfortunately, but how about having a controller that pools the audio units?
 When a new editor is created (by the controller, presumably) the controller checks if there's an audio unit in the pool, connects it with the editor, and removes it from the pool.
 When the editor is closed the audio unit is pooled again.
 If there is no audio units in the pool, a new ones are created as needed.
 This way you're reusing the audio units (which seem to be a scarce supply) and you won't create new ones unless it's absolutely needed.

 Coupling components, like the view and the model is usually a bad idea, as tight coupling always is, but you seem to know that already.
-At the same time, it's not necessarily a bad idea to include the view in the model directly, since the model object knows better than any one else about what controls and fields the view should present (see the article linked from General/GettersAndSettersAreEvil for more info on that).
+At the same time, it's not necessarily a bad idea to include the view in the model directly, since the model object knows better than any one else about what controls and fields the view should present (see the article linked from GettersAndSettersAreEvil for more info on that).

---General/TheoHultberg/Iconara
+--TheoHultberg/Iconara

 ----